HerculesCRUE/ib-asio-docs-/01-Red_de_Ontologías_Hércules/ASIO_Red_de_Ontologias_Hercules.md

 A very complex issue to address among national university systems is human resources, specially those belonging to academia.
 Spain, for instance, shows a wide variety of positions that can be even wider when considering also some peculiarities at regional level.
 There are very specific cases in Andalusia, Catalonia or the Basque country.

 Those Spanish regional peculiarities are specified in this vertical module by means of the property `asio:geodivision`, which maps the resource to our geopolitical vertical module.
-This way, when no specific geodivision of a country is attached to an academic position, its generaility at the national level is understood.
+This way, when no specific geodivision of a country is attached to an academic position, its generality at the national level is understood.
 However, when a position is specific to some Autonomous Community of Spain, property `asio:geodivision` specifies it.

 Let's have a look at an example: